Chitaoji/hintwith/README.md

 ...
 ```

-Also, there is `hintwithmethod()` to annotate the function with a method rather than another function.
+Also, there is `hintwithmethod()` to hint the function with the annotations of a method rather than another function.

 ## See Also
 ### Github repository